-Welders are employed in many industry groups.
-Machinery manufacturers are responsible for agricultural, construction and mining machinery.
-They are also involved with bulldozers, cranes, material handling equipment, food-processing machinery, paper making and printing equipment, textiles and office machinery.
-They have good dexterity and attention to detail, as well as some technical knowledge about the materials being joined and best practices in the field.
+Welders are employed in many industry groups and manufacturers.
+They assist with the construction of industrial machinery for the agricultural, construction and mining sectors.
+They are also involved with material handling, food-processing, papermaking and printing equipment and textiles and office machinery.
+They must have good dexterity and attention to detail, as well as some technical knowledge about metals and related materials and best practices in the field.
 They work from drawings or specifications, or use their knowledge of fluxes and base metals to determine the best way to permanently join metal parts.
-Welders are exposed to a number of hazards including intense light produced by the arc, poisonous fumes and very hot materials, and they must wear protective equipment while working.
+Welders are exposed to a number of hazards, including intense light, poisonous fumes and extremely hot materials and must wear protective equipment while working.

 Information Unique to the Training

 Courses to Complete

 - Core Courses

 VOC-015 Basic Welding (introductory course)